qri-io/rfcs/text/0024-scheduled-updates.md

 # Summary
 [summary]: #summary

-Cron generates new dataset verions with a damonized service that schedules & executes updates.
+Cron generates new dataset versions with a daemonized service that schedules & executes updates.
 Using cron, qri can keep data up to date on behalf of a user, and provide notifications of significant changes to datasets.

 The goals of this RFC are twofold:
 * define `qri cron`, a service for automating dataset updates